 Last month we looked at ways to generate colors for a color scheme.
-This month we're going to explore selecting colors from those generated colors and installing them as a template's color scheme.
+We're going to explore selecting colors from those generated colors and installing them as a template's color scheme.
 You'll see that it is an easy process, but it will require a few steps.

-The color scheme generators (in the Resources section of May 2009 article generate more colors than needed to create a PowerPoint color scheme.
+The color scheme generators (in the Resources section of "Yes, You Can Create a Color Scheme" generate more colors than needed to create a PowerPoint color scheme.
 Therefore, it's up to you to select from those generated colors the colors that will work best for your PowerPoint template.
 Here are some guidelines about the selection process:

 - Open your company's template.
 You'll need to know what colors work best against your template's background.
 If you have multiple company templates but want to create only one color scheme for all, you'll need to test the colors against all of the backgrounds in your company's templates.
 If you're working in PowerPoint 2007, this is a little easier because multiple backgrounds can be formatted and viewed in the "Create New Theme Colors" menu.
 If you're working in PowerPoint 2003 or earlier, it's easiest to view/test the colors against the different backgrounds manually, i.e., create squares on a slide and fill the squares with colors from the color scheme generator.